In this post, we will show you the impact of Coronavirus on Cybersecurity and actionable tips to protect yourself.

 The best preventive measures, for now, are complying with health protocols to help minimize people’s exposure to the virus and, therefore, make the contagion more manageable.
-Health experts recommend wearing masks, regular washing of hands, physical or social distancing, and staying home to keep everyone as safe as possible.
+Health experts recommend wearing masks, lyregularly washinghands, physically or socially distancing, and staying home to keep everyone as safe as possible.

 Employees are then advised to work remotely, making technology all the more important for many people.
-Emails and direct messaging have become the main channels of communication in many organizations, replacing traditional face-to-face interactions.
+Emails and direct messaging have become the main communication channels in many organizations, replacing traditional face-to-face interactions.

-It’s also not uncommon these days for social media users to share images of their virtual office meetings via Zoom, Skype, and other video conferencing platforms.
+It’s also not uncommon for social media users to share images of virtual office meetings via Zoom, Skype, and other video conferencing platforms.

-Indeed, using technology day in and day out to help you perform your tasks and stay connected with people is part of the new normal.
-However, high usage of technology also comes with particular issues, such as cybersecurity.
+Indeed, using technology daily to help you perform your tasks and stay connected with people is part of the new normal.
+However, high technology usage also includes particular issues, such as cybersecurity.

-Amidst the presence of a wide variety of cybersecurity attacks, you want to make sure that you don’t fall victim to these illegal acts.
+Amidst various cybersecurity attacks, you want to ensure you don’t fall victim to these illegal acts.
 Protect yourself from cybersecurity challenges by learning more about their nature and applying the appropriate fix.